 Core Research

-Alternative, New, and Asian Diasporic Religion in Central Europe and Austria
+Alternative, New, and Diasporic Religion in Austria

 Lukas K. Pokorny

-Born and bred in Vienna, I am naturally fascinated by the growing diversity of Austria's religious panorama.
-This research draws on a variety of social-scientific (qualitative interviews et al.) and historical methods, investigating one substantial aspect of the vibrant Austrian religious landscape, that is, alternative, new, and Asian diasporic religion.
+I am fascinated by the growing diversity of Austria's religious panorama.
+This research draws on a variety of social-scientific (qualitative interviews et al.) and historical methods, investigating one substantial aspect of the vibrant Austrian religious landscape, that is, alternative, new, and diasporic religion.
 Examining both the historical formation processes and the contemporary situation of selected groups/traditions, I contribute to mapping the largely uncharted domain of religion in Austria, both past and present.
 While assessing the historical development, this research also traces Austrian missionary trajectories into the neighbouring Central European countries.
 A survey of the historical dimension likewise includes a study of glocalisation processes in terms of ritual and doctrine, but also how they manifest contemporarily.
 Additionally, each country-specific case study is commonly anchored in a succinct preceding discussion of the group’s general history and main doctrinal tenets.
 Naturally, I take a Religious Studies approach towards the movements encountered, seeking to establish a trusting working collaboration where the researcher and the informants are on a par.
 This research is descriptive, recognises the significance of and does not pass any value judgement on the teachings and groups studied.
-My research in this field is chiefly published in Religion in Austria, a Religious Studies book series launched in 2012 to create an international dissemination platform of respective scholarship.
+My research in this field is chiefly published in Religion in Austria, a Study of Religions book series launched in 2012 to create an international dissemination platform of respective scholarship.

 Disciplinary Trajectories in the Study of Ancient Religions